Everyone, meet your new, go-to summer drink – Boozy Frosé. Boozy Frosé, meet everyone.

 - It’s NOT sweet.
 Although it looks like some sort of daiquiri or margarita, this frozen cocktail is essentially just blended frozen wine and vodka.

-Ok – one thing you need to do is plan ahead for these babies.
+One thing you need to do is plan ahead for these babies.
 The night before you want to enjoy Boozy Frosé, pour 1 bottle Rosé wine into a gallon Ziplock bag set inside a dish (in case of leaks,) and freeze overnight.
-FYI, because of the alcohol in the wine, it won’t freeze solid.
+Because of the alcohol in the wine, it will not freeze solid.
 Also, look for a Rosé that’s darker in color as wine tends to lose a little bit of flavor once frozen.

 Next make the strawberry simple syrup.
 In a mason jar (or glass bowl or saucepan,) combine 1/2 cup each water and sugar then microwave until bubbling, 1-1/2 minutes.
 Stir until the sugar has dissolved then carefully add 1 cup chopped strawberries and refrigerate overnight.
 Strain through a fine mesh sieve, and voila – strawberry simple syrup!

 Time to drink!
-Add the frozen wine to a blender with 1/4 cup vodka plus 4 Tablespoons strawberry simple syrup.
+Add the frozen wine to a blender with 1/4 cup vodka plus 4 Tablespoons strawberry simple syrup (or more or less.)
 Blend until smooth then taste and add more simple syrup if desired.
 Note: once the Frosé starts to melt the sweetness intensifies, plus the sweetness intensifies once you’ve had a drink, so add more syrup sparingly.

 Pour into glasses, stick a straw inside, and get to sippin’, my friend!
 I hope you love this fun and frosty frozen cocktail – enjoy!